 If you work in the construction industry, you already know that construction insurance is required for most projects.
-Construction insurance provides coverage for materials, employees, natural disasters and other risks.
+Construction insurance provides coverage for accidents, materials, employees, natural disasters and other risks.
 In order to participate in the bidding process, you must have proof of coverage.

 Common Types of Construction Insurance

 Construction insurance is a broad term used to describe the coverage types that are required to complete building jobs.
 The type of insurance needed depends on the risks associated with the project and the potential losses.

 Below are the most common types of construction insurance.

 -Commercial general liability.
 A commercial general liability policy, or CGL, is the most common type of construction insurance.
 A standard policy covers liability related to bodily injury and property damage.
 Most jobs, especially commercial and government jobs, require liability insurance before starting the project.